|Connecticut Business Employment Dynamics||Last Updated: July 26, 2023|

 The BED data series includes gross job gains and gross job losses at the establishment level by industry subsector and for the 50 states, the District of Columbia, Puerto Rico, and the Virgin Islands, as well as annual gross job gains and annual gross job losses at the firm level by employer size class.

-During the first half of 2019, net change fell by 1,975 establishments in the first quarter and 533 in the second.
-It recovered to a 54 establishment increase in the third quarter and fell by 144 in the fourth quarter of 2019.
-During the first quarter of 2020, net establishment births and deaths was up 4,079 and was down 1,546 during the second quarter of 2020.
-By the fourth quarter of 2020(the last quarter of available data), net gains were up 1,393.
-These net establishment changes are heavily impacted by the 2020 recession as is shown in Chart 4.
+During the first half of 2019, net change fell by 1,945 establishments in the first quarter and 552 in the second.
+It recovered to a 63 establishment increase in the third quarter and fell by 159 in the fourth quarter of 2019.
+During the first quarter of 2020, net establishment births and deaths was up 4,119 and fell 1,559 during the second quarter of 2020.
+After the 2020 recession, net establishment change averaged a gain of 1,396 per quarter from the third quarter of 2020 through the first quarter of 2022.
+During the first quarter of 2022 (the most recent quarter available), net gains were 1,510.

 Additional Information on Business Employment Dynamics, including data for the United States, 50 states, and US territories can be found at: http://www.bls.gov/bdm/.

 This publication was prepared by Matthew Krzyzek, Economist at the Connecticut Department of Labor, Office of Research.
 If you have any questions regarding this publication, please call (860) 263-6287 or Matthew.Krzyzek@ct.gov.

 |The software required to view and print Adobe Acrobat (PDF) documents, such as those available here, is available for free from the Adobe Web site.|